Frequently Asked Questions

 (7) I have more than one year of RN experience – do I still qualify for the RN Residency?

 Unfortunately, you would not qualify.
 The program is only for GN's and RN's with less than 12 months of experience.
-If you have more than one year of RN experience, please visit our Careers Page and search for Registered Nurse positions to apply to or visit our Transition Fellowship Page to learn more about those opportunities.
+If you have more than one year of RN experience, please visit our Careers Page and search for Registered Nurse positions to apply to or visit our RN Fellowship Page to learn more about those opportunities.